Spalding (company): Spalding Athletic Library

+In 1892 Spalding created the Spalding Athletic Library, which sold sports and exercise books through its American Sports Publishing Company, also founded that year.

 The first book published was Life and Battles of James J. Corbett, Volume 1, Number 1 in 1892.
 The book includes stories of Corbett's past opponents.
 The first book was published under: Spalding's Athletic Library, American Sports Publishing Company, New York.
 The editor of the first book was Richard K. Fox, and Corbett was referred to as the California Wonder.